kaiachain/kaia-docs/docs/references/service-providers/service-providers.md

 # RPC Service Providers

-By using node services, you can focus on developing your application or product on Klaytn instead of spending your resources on node operation.
+By using node services, you can focus on developing your application or product on Kaia instead of spending your resources on node operation.
 Below is a list of node providers.

-## Klaytn API Service (KAS)
+## Kaia API Service (KAS)

 KAS provides various APIs to support easier and quicker blockchain application development.
 You can dramatically reduce development time, operate a stable service, and save costs.